 Ease of Use

 Overall, this bottle proved to be very durable.
 Its plastic body bounced off the ground when dropped, remaining pretty much unscathed.
 The updated lid seems like it is made out of more burly plastic than the previous version of this bottle, improving its overall durability.
-We felt like the Eddy+ compared to the Nalgene Wide Mouth in terms of overall durability.
 The straw and bite valve are the weakest points of this bottle, and if you are prone to chewing on the straw, it will definitely wear out quickly.
 Luckily, Camelbak sells replacement parts for the bottle online.

-Sold for $15 online, the Eddy+ is a pretty good option for folks on a budget.
+The Eddy+ is a pretty good option for folks on a budget.
 The bottle is durable, long-lasting, and versatile — we find that versatility is a big factor in a bottle's value; bottles that can be used in many different situations are good investments overall.
-Its stainless-steel counterpart, the Klean Kanteen Classic is significantly more expensive, with a price tag of $21.
-On the other end of the spectrum, the Nalgene Wide Mouth retails for $11 and is a simple bottle to the Eddy+.

 The Camelbak Eddy+ is a slightly revised version of a classic.
 This plastic bottle with an integrated straw has been replicated and emulated by many different bottles over the years.
 We like the Eddy+ because it is simple, inexpensive, and versatile.
 There are a few drawbacks with the bottle, though, that take away from it winning any awards in our eyes.
 The tendency toward funk build-up and the lingering flavors that occur with the straw and bite valve take away from the overall positive experiences we have had with the Eddy.
 Overall, this is a good bottle, but not our favorite pick.